 Our staff prepare thematic reviews of the activities of undertakings providing financial services and trends in the market of financial services and products; we also analyse whether consumers are treated in a fair and professional manner.

 Substantial time is devoted to communication with supervised financial market participants and their customers; we plan and conduct supervision of financial service providers on the basis of complaints received from consumers.
 Our unit is responsible for the oversight of the dissemination of adequate information on financial services – correct information helps people take rational financial decisions.

 We also actively contribute to the increase in financial literacy of consumers by participating in financial education initiatives organised by the Bank of Lithuania and other institutions, so that financial behaviour of consumers is more responsible and financial decisions are taken more reasonably.

-The Department is comprised of five divisions: Investment Services and Undertakings Supervision Division, Capital Market Supervision Division, Payments Market Supervision Division, Credit and Insurance Services Supervision Division, AML Division.
+The Department is comprised of six divisions: Investment Services and Undertakings Supervision Division, Capital Market Supervision Division, Payment Services Supervision Division, Payment and Electronic Money Institution supervision Division, Credit and Insurance Services Supervision Division, AML Division.